dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 The Byrd Box model has been described first in:

-- Understanding the control flow of Prolog programs, 1980.
+- **Understanding the control flow of Prolog programs**
-  - Lawrence Byrd.
+  - Lawrence Byrd, 1980
-  - Appears in: "Proceedings of the Logic Programming Workshop in Debrecen, Hungary." (this document does not seem to exist online)
+  - Appears in: _Proceedings of the Logic Programming Workshop in Debrecen, Hungary_ (S.-A. Tärnlund, editor)
+  - ... this document does not seem to exist online.

 And later:

-- DECSystem-10 PROLOG USER'S MANUAL version 3.47, November 10, 1982
+- **DECSystem-10 PROLOG USER'S MANUAL version 3.47, November 10, 1982**
   - D.L.
 Bowen (ed.), L. Byrd, F.C.N.
 Pereira, L.M.
 Pereira, D.H.D.
 Warren
   - p.
 13 ff.
 "2.1 The Procedure Box Control Flow Model"
   - Can be downloaded from [CiteseerX](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.300.8430)

 And is described for example here:

-- Programming in Prolog, 5th edition
+- **Programming in Prolog, 5th edition**
   - Springer Verlag, 2003,
   - William F. Clocksin, Christopher S. Mellish
   - p.
 194 ff.: "8.3 The Tracing Model"

-and here:
+or here:

 - [GNU Prolog - Debugging - The Procedure Box Model](http://gprolog.univ-paris1.fr/manual/gprolog.html#sec22)